tghs/sshfav.sh/README.md

 A shell script for connecting to your favourite SSH locations easily.

-Make symlinks to sshfav.sh using filenames of the form 'user@host' and execute them.
-If only a hostname is provided, you will be prompted for a user each time you run it.
+Make symlinks to sshfav.sh using filenames of the form '[user@]host[:port]' and execute them.
+If a username is omitted, you will be prompted for a user each time you run it.
+If no port is specified, port 22 will be used.

 If the symlink is installed into your PATH, then you'll be able to use it by executing it in a shell: